 In terms of coverage options, cyber risk is still in its infancy with a constantly evolving threat landscape.
 As a result, insureds may expect slight instability in the cyber risk marketplace, but the market is maturing, with hopes of more stability.

 “Carriers have become more sophisticated to adapt to market fluctuations.
-Use of data-driven pricing models are helping insureds better identify and manage their risks, while managing pricing and limits with more accuracy,” said Spencer Timmel, National Director of Cyber & Technology Underwriting at Safety National.
+Use of data-driven pricing models are helping insureds better identify and manage their risks, while managing pricing and limits with more accuracy,” said Spencer Timmel, National Director of Cyber & Technology Insurance at Safety National.
 “However, developing this data-driven underwriting approach requires significant investment in time, money, and energy, so insureds should manage expectations, but consider the long-term benefits.”

 These evolving cyber risk trends are setting the stage for what is ahead in the coming year.